vic/keymap-suggest.el/README.md

 You can set the `keymap-suggest:interval` variable to the number (or fraction) of seconds after which emacs should present suggestions.
 The default value is 1 second.
+Note that if you change this value you need to disable an re-enable `keymap-suggest-mode`